lightning-js/lightningjs.io/site/blogs/blitsAnnouncer.md

 ---

 A new important piece of functionality has been added to Blits: **Text-to-Speech** (also known as **Announcer** capability).

-The Announcer implementation in Blits, will help developers make their Apps more _accessible_ - something that’s often overlooked when during development.
-But having speech assistance integrated into your App is a huge deal for those users that are visually impaired.
+The Announcer implementation in Blits, is one first step in making it a lot easier for developers to build Accessible Apps.

+But what is _Accessibility_ exactly?
+Accessibility refers to designing products and systems that are usable for people with diverse abilities.
+Think of people with visual impairments, hearing impairments, physical disabilities, cognitive disabilities etc.

+In the context of TV applications, accessibility means making sure that all users can access and enjoy the content regardless of their specific needs or limitations.

+Making Apps accessible is something that is often overlooked during development.
+Have you ever imaged how a visually impaired user would navigate through your App and enjoy it's content?

+One way of making your App more accessible for this group of users, is by integrating _Speech assistance_.
+With Text-to-Speech functionality, people with difficulty reading or navigating through a TV application using traditional means, are provided with auditory cues, to guide and help them to understand the context.

 ### Integrated with the router